What's left as Jan. 6 panel sprints to year-end finish

 Another bit of unfinished business is the committee's subpoenas to five House Republicans, including Minority Leader Kevin McCarthy.

 In May the panel subpoenaed McCarthy, R-Calif., and Reps.
 Jim Jordan of Ohio, Scott Perry of Pennsylvania, Andy Biggs of Arizona and Mo Brooks of Alabama.
-The panel has investigated McCarthy’s conversations with Trump the day of the attack and meetings the four other lawmakers had with the White House beforehand as Trump and his aides worked to overturn his election defeat.
+The panel has investigated McCarthy’s conversations with Trump the day of the attack and meetings the four other lawmakers had with the White House beforehand as Trump and some of his allies worked to overturn his election defeat.

 The five Republicans, all of whom have repeatedly downplayed the investigation’s legitimacy, have simply ignored the request to testify.
 But the Jan.
 6 committee seems unlikely to meet their defiance with contempt charges, as they have with other witnesses, in the weeks before the November elections.
 Not only would it be a politically risky move, but it is unclear what eventual recourse the panel would have against its own colleagues.